International Publishers Association: Industry policy: value added tax

+Educational publishing

+The IPA created the International Educational Publishers Forum to support the educational publishing industry.

-Folklore Protection
+Folklore protection

 Protecting traditional knowledge and expression of folklore may be a concern for publishers who publish fairy tales and traditional stories, school books with reference to local customs or related scientific journal articles.
 There have been several international efforts for special protection of traditional folklore, notably by WIPO and UNESCO.
 IPA participates in discussions through WIPO’s program for traditional cultural expressions.
 IPA tries to make sure the rights of freedom of expression and publisher’s positive impact relating to such cultural material are not threatened.